Postmortem (1998 film)

-Postmortem (released as Obit in the United Kingdom) is a 1998 film directed by Albert Pyun, starring Charlie Sheen, Ivana Miličević and Michael Halsey.
+Postmortem (released as Obit in the United Kingdom) is a 1998 American drama film directed by Albert Pyun and starring Charlie Sheen, Ivana Miličević and Michael Halsey.
 It was filmed in Glasgow, Scotland.

 Plot

-American criminal profiler and author James McGregor (Charlie Sheen), who is trying to escape his past by moving to Scotland, where he receives a fax of a stranger's obituary.
+American criminal profiler and author James McGregor (Charlie Sheen), who is trying to escape his past by moving to Scotland, receives a fax of a stranger's obituary.
 The next day he is arrested and charged with the stranger's murder, forcing him to collaborate with the local authorities if he wants to clear himself and stop a serial killer.